mohammadgr/React-Redux-Counter/README.md

+# Counter with React-Redux
-# Develop Counter mini project with react-readux
+Develop Counter mini project with react-readux